javascript-tutorial/en.javascript.info/1-js/06-more-functions/07-settimeout-setinterval/article.md

 */!*
 ```

-If the first argument is a string, then Javascript creates a function from it.
+If the first argument is a string, then JavaScript creates a function from it.

 So, this will also work: